hamzalach02/portfolio/README.md

 ## Requirements
 To run this project, ensure you have the following:

--Spring Boot IDE (e.g., IntelliJ IDEA) for backend development.
+Spring Boot IDE (e.g., IntelliJ IDEA) for backend development.

--MySQL database (e.g., set up using Docker as described above).
+MySQL database (e.g., set up using Docker as described above).

--Node.js and yarn for frontend dependencies management and development.
+Node.js and yarn for frontend dependencies management and development.